-Uncertainty plagues users on whether the output file released by their ELDs are both compliant and compatible with the FMCSA system.
+Uncertainty plagues users on whether the output file released by their ELDs is both compliant and compatible with the FMCSA system.

 In response to the public’s concerns, the FMCSA released an online validator tool on their official website, which scans uploaded files to see if the output file released by the carriers’ ELDs meets the FMCSA’s standards.

 The agency will also be releasing other added enhancements and features online.
 These tools would help streamline the registration and certification process of ELD developers and providers.